-This was the time in which Artspace Aotearoa arrived, emerging from a plan by Auckland City Council for a new public art gallery.
-Twelve years later, on the threshold of the millennium, Artspace moved to Karangahape Road, where Guy Ngan’s aluminium sculpture, Star (1973), still adorns the entrance to the old Newton Post Office building.
-Suitably affixed to one of the few organisations that mediated contact with the world, Ngan’s piece of public art represented the new future of Auckland as a growing city, embracing modernity by engaging with the radical social implications at its horizon.
-We walk backwards into the future.
-Ka mua, ka muri.
+This was the time in which Artspace arrived, emerging from a plan by Auckland City Council for a new public art gallery.
+Twelve years later, on the threshold of the millennium, Artspace Aotearoa moved to Karangahape Road, where Guy Ngan’s aluminum sculpture, Star (1973), still adorns the entrance to the old Newton Post Office building.
+Suitably affixed to one of the few contemporary independent art organisations that mediated contact with the world.
+Ngan’s public art work was a presentiment of the future of Auckland as a growing city, embracing modernity by engaging with the radical social implications at its horizon.
+We walk backwards into the future; ka mua, ka muri.

 Artspace Aotearoa is proud of its long commitment to, and support from, an active community of artists, benefactors, writers, performers, academics and many more who shape the reality we live.
 We also know that this reality is not the same for all of us, and that many imaginations of how and where we live have many unheard voices.
 Sometimes what we do is unbalanced, or not enough.
 We work towards imagining more, better, and in other ways.

 Tūī is a descendent of Ohomairangi and Mākuratawhiti of the Ngāti Ohomairangi people.
 Her grandparents hail from the vessels: Te Arawa, Hōkioi, Tainui, Honoiti, Uruao, Hohou-te rongo, Kaiwhare, Mataatua, Nukutere, Nukutaimemeha, Paikea, Ārai-te-uru, Uruao, Tākitimu, Manuka, Maahunui, Ko Wai Ka Tohu, Kurahaupō.